PotHix/pothix.github.com/content/post/yearly-review-2017.md

 traveling is an investment and I don't regret spending money on it.

-It bothers me that "Compras" (general spending) is the second category in my expenses.
+It bothers me that "Compras" (general spending) is the second category of my expenses.
 I was expecting to have "Mercado" (groceries) here or maybe "Bares / Restaurantes" (eating out), but not "compras".
-I will look closely to it this year because it's an yellow flag to my expenses.
+I will look closely at it this year because it's an yellow flag for my expenses.

-Regarding my savings, it **increased by 16.83%** this year, considering the value I had in the end of April (I don't have data for Jan, Feb, and March).
+Regarding my savings, it **increased by 16.83%** this year, considering the value I had at the end of April (I don't have data for Jan, Feb, and March).
 It's an **average of 2.10%** for each month, so if we apply that for January, February, March, and April, **we would have 25.25%**.
-In the end of the year I had 75.10% of my savings goal.
+In the end of the year, I had 75.10% of my savings goal.

-Considering that I did not received any payment in the last 6 months, it's **really great**!
+Considering that I did not receive any payment in the last 6 months, it's **really great**!
 I'm already expecting for a huge increase in my savings for January when I received the payment for the work in the last months. 😃